Nordfold Municipality

 Nordfold is a former municipality in Nordland county, Norway.
 The 561 km2 municipality existed from 1906 until its dissolution in 1964.
 The municipality surrounded the Nordfolda branch off of the Folda fjord in what is now Steigen Municipality, plus a small portion of the present-day Sørfold Municipality.
 The administrative centre of the municipality was the village of Nordfold, where the Nordfold Church is located.

+Prior to its dissolution in 1963, the 560.8 km2 municipality was the 180th largest by area out of the 689 municipalities in Norway.
+Nordfold Municipality was the 539th most populous municipality in Norway with a population of about 1,481.
+The municipality's population density was 2.6 PD/km2 and its population had decreased by 11.4% over the previous 10-year period.

 History

-The municipality of Nordfold was established on 1 January 1906 when the old Nordfold-Kjerringøy Municipality was split into two new municipalities: Nordfold (population: 1,485) and Kjerringøy (population: 857).
+The municipality of Nordfold was established on 1 January 1906 when the old Nordfolden-Kjerringø Municipality was split into two new municipalities: Nordfold Municipality (population: 1,485) and Kjerringøy Municipality (population: 857).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Nordfold municipality ceased to exist.
-The eastern Mørsvikbotn district surrounding the Mørsvikfjorden in Nordfold (population: 268) was merged into the neighboring Sørfold Municipality.
-The rest of Nordfold (population: 1,212) was merged the following locations to create a new, much larger Steigen Municipality: the Brennsund area of Kjerringøy (population: 30), all of Leiranger Municipality (population: 1,397), a small part of Hamarøy Municipality (population: 77), and all of Steigen Municipality (population: 1,829).
+On 1 January 1964, Nordfold Municipality ceased to exist.
+The eastern Mørsvikbotn district surrounding the Mørsvikfjorden in Nordfold Municipality (population: 268) was merged into the neighboring Sørfold Municipality.
+The rest of Nordfold Municipality (population: 1,212) was merged with the Brennsund area of Kjerringøy Municipality (population: 30), all of Leiranger Municipality (population: 1,397), a small part of Hamarøy Municipality (population: 77), and all of Steigen Municipality (population: 1,829). to form a new, larger Steigen Municipality.

 Name

-The municipality is named after the local Folda fjord (Fold).
-The first element is the prefix nord which means "Northern".
+The municipality (originally the parish) is named after the local Folda fjord (Fold).
+The first element is the prefix nord which means "northern".
 The last element is fold which has an unknown meaning (maybe "the broad one").
 The inner part of the fjord is divided into two arms Nordfolda ("the northern Folda") and Sørfolda ("the southern Folda").
+Historically, the name of the municipality was spelled Nordfolden.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Nordfold, removing the definite form ending -en.

+Churches

+The Church of Norway had one parish (sokn) within Nordfold Municipality.
+At the time of the municipal dissolution, it was part of the Folda prestegjeld and the Bodø prosti (deanery) in the Diocese of Sør-Hålogaland.

+Geography

+The municipality included all the area around the Nordfolda.
+To the west was Leiranger Municipality, to the northwest was Steigen Municipality, to the northeast was Hamarøy Municipality, and to the south was Sørfold Municipality and Kjerringøy Municipality.
+The highest point in the municipality was the 1351.15 m tall mountain Helldalisen.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Nordfold Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+Hålogaland Court of Appeal.